 Although overarching regulations such as the WAHR have done a tremendous job of improving the culture of safety within the scaffolding and construction industries more generally, much of the equipment used must also now meet a certain standard in order to use.

 Safety helmets - is yours fit for purpose?

 Take safety helmets as an example.
 Designed to protect your most prized asset (your head), it’s imperative you opt for one that has been designed for the ultimate safety.
 Adhering to the relevant regulations will ensure this.

 One safety helmet specific regulation is the EN397 standard.
 This ensures workers are protected against falling objects.
-You can trust that a safety helmet complying with this regulation will deliver approved protection against mechanical impacts to the head, safeguarding the wearer against brain injuries or skill fractures.
+You can trust that a safety helmet complying with this regulation will deliver approved protection against mechanical impacts to the head, safeguarding the wearer against brain injuries or skull fractures.

 The EN12492:2012 standard delivers similar reassurances.
 Targeted more specifically at climbing, it also ensures wearers are protected from impacts from the front, side and rear, as well as the top.

 Combine these two standards together into one helmet and you have the ultimate protection for working at height – the BIGBEN UltraLite Height Safety Helmet.

 Safety harnesses – is yours delivering the ultimate protection?

 Safety harnesses are designed to hold the user in place and spread the wearers weight load in the case of a fall.
 The EN361:2002 full body harness regulation puts harnesses through a rigorous performance test to ensure it achieves this effectively.

 A harness which complies with the EN361:2002 regulation gives the wearer the confidence they are using a harness that is safe to use for working at height applications.
 Be sure to look out for this in the product spec of any safety harness you’re looking to procure.